Travis Jankowski Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 18th in the league.
+- The 8.9 strikeouts per nine innings compiled by the Royals pitching staff ranks 12th in the league.

-- The Royals have a 4.58 team ERA that ranks 16th among all MLB pitching staffs.
+- The Royals' 5.00 team ERA ranks 22nd among all league pitching staffs.

-- The Royals rank 15th in baseball in home runs surrendered (13 total, 1.1 per game).
+- Royals pitchers combine to rank 20th in baseball in home runs given up (21 total, 1.3 per game).

-- Keller (1-1) pitches for the Royals to make his third start this season.
+- Lyles makes the start for the Royals, his fourth of the season.
+He is 0-2 with a 5.19 ERA and 15 strikeouts in 17 1/3 innings pitched.

-- His last appearance was on Friday against the San Francisco Giants, when the right-hander went 5 2/3 innings, surrendering one earned run while giving up three hits.
+- In his last time out on Wednesday, the right-hander went 6 1/3 innings against the Texas Rangers, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.